SumoLogic/sumologic-documentation/docs/manage/partitions/flex/create-edit-partitions-flex.md

     :::note
     After changing the default scope of a partition, expect a delay of 2 to 3 minutes to reflect the change in the query scope.
     :::
 1. **Retention Period**.
-Enter the number of days you wish to retain the data in the partition, or click **Apply the retention period of the Default Continuous Index**.
+Enter the number of days you wish to retain the data in the partition, or click **Apply the retention period of the Default Index**.
 1. **Data Forwarding**.
 You can configure Data Forwarding, or if Data Forwarding is already configured, modify the configuration.
 For more information, see [Data Forwarding](/docs/manage/data-forwarding).

 ### Audit logging for routing expression changes